How to import your transaction data into Websand

 TIP: A simple way to check on progress is to return to the home screen, the numbers will refresh from time to time as the data updates or check on a profile from the profile list page.

 The details of your import will appear once the import has been completed.

 Your data will now be in place, you can check the import has worked correctly using several different methods.

-Head over the to audience tab on the home screen and click on an example record to make sure that the data is in place.
+Head over the to Profile option from the menu, search and then and click on an example record from the import to make sure that the data is in place.

 Try some direct integrations to Websand

 Importing is a useful process, especially for offline data collection, but it’s time sapping.
 Wherever possible, we strongly recommend that you explore our integrations.
 It’s easier than you think to connect Websand to the processes and systems you already have in place within your business.

 Not only will that save you loads of time, your data will be consistent and automatically updated, making sure you get the best results from your email and marketing automation activity.